whylabs/langkit-container-examples/examples/container_library/README.md

 poetry config http-basic.whylabs_container_gitlab __token__ <gitlab api token>
 ```

+The container looks in `whylogs_container/whylogs_config/*.yaml` to find policy files to use as configuration as well.

 # Run

 The `WHYLABS_API_KEY` is the only required config.
 It can be set as an environment variable or directly in `demo/app.py`.